 The Tree’s Overall Growth

-Leaf cover, leaf size, color, and condition should all be looked at when assessing a tree’s health.
+Leaf cover, leaf size, color graphic design, and condition should all be looked at when assessing a tree’s health.
 Start at the top, have you got a crown without leaves?
 If so, this can be the first sign that your tree has health issues.

 Forked trunks can spell weakness in a tree.
 This is especially true if one side of the fork is growing sideways rather than upwards.
 Narrow forks can be prone to infections which can quickly produce a hazardous tree.